terragrids/dapp/README.md

 **Frontend**

 1. Pera Wallet integration with WalletConnect.
 2. User interface to create and edit a project.
-Project details are stored on Pinata IPFS distributed system and IPFS URLs and metadata hashes are stored on the Project Smart Contract.
+Project details are stored on Infura IPFS distributed system and IPFS URLs and metadata hashes are stored on the Project Smart Contract.
 When project details are updated, a new file is created on IPFS with the new data, and URL and metadata hash are updated on the Project Smart Contract through its API.
 3. User interface to see the list of available projects for a specified user and the details of individual projects.
 4. Stateless authentication support to authenticate users when they want to modify the application state, e.g. create a new project or edit and existing project on the blockchain, sell or buy NFTs to back creators' projects.